phoebebright/batonopc/README.md

     python3 opc_test.py

-Expecting to hear fan start or change note, output displayed and fan stop.
+Expecting to hear fan start or change note, output displayed and fan stops.

 Check there is a settings.yaml file and try: